medialab/minet/docs/cli.md

 ===========================

-Grab the given google spreadsheet as a CSV file from its url, its share url or id.
+Grab the given google spreadsheet as a CSV file from its url, its sharing url or id.

+It can access public spreadsheets without issues, but to you will need to tell the command how to retrieve Google drive authentication cookies to also be able to access private ones.

+Also note that by default, the command will try to access your spreadsheet using your first 4 connected Google accounts.

+If you have more connected accounts or know beforehand to which account some spreadsheets are tied to, be sure to give --authuser.

 positional arguments:
-  url                               Url or id of the spreadsheet to export.
+  url                               Url, sharing url or id of the spreadsheet to export.

 optional arguments:
   -h, --help                        show this help message and exit